geraudmathe/Locomotive-fundamentals/README.md

 Edit the meta ```title```, ```keyword```, ```description``` for the page, or leave it empty if you want use the global meta.

-These meta values will then be available for use in the template with Liquid tags, this way :
+These meta values will then be available for use in the template with Liquid tags, like this:

 ```html
 <title>{{ page.seo_title }}</title>